xrrocha/word-scrambler/README.md

         return new BufferedReader(
           new FileReader(filename));
       } catch (Exception e) {
-        // No checked exceptions in lambdas
+        // No lambda checked exceptions
         throw new RuntimeException(e);
       }
     });